Kristoffer-Sundstroem/Kristoffer-Sundstroem/README.md

 &#128205; Based in Luleå, Norrbotten, Sweden.

-&#128269; PhD Candidate in Economics with a research focus on environmental permitting processes.
+&#128269; PhD Candidate in Economics.
+Research focuses on environmental permitting processes.

 &#127793; Currently looking to get a deeper knowledge of R.